Supporting Equality, Diversity and Inclusion

 Gender-NET and Gender-NET Plus

 One of the IRC’s actions under its Gender Strategy was to be involved in GENDER-NET Plus, a consortium of 16 committed organisations from 13 countries which aims to promote the integration of sex and gender analysis into research.
-GENDER-NET Plus pursues the set of priorities identified by GENDER-NET, that finished in 2016.
+GENDER-NET Plus pursues the set of priorities identified by GENDER-NET, which finished in 2016.

+GENDER-NET Plus ERA-NET Co-fund was launched in September 2017 to advance progress to achieving gender equality and gender mainstreaming in research and innovation within the European Research Area (ERA).
 The 16 project partners have implemented a joint co-funded call for research integrating a gender dimension in addressing urgent societal challenges.
 13 research projects in health & medicine, social sciences and humanities are co-funded in the frame of the GENDER-NET Plus project.
 The IRC contributes funding to Ireland-based researchers on 7 of these projects.

 Below is a list of the 7 projects receiving funding by the IRC, with 2 of the projects also co-funded by the Health Research Board (in Ireland):

 - G-DEFINER: Gender Difference in side effects of immunotherapy: a possible clue to optimize cancer treatment (Professor John Crown: Dublin City University).
-Cofunded by HRB.
+Co-funded by HRB.

 - GENRE: Overcoming the Entrepreneurial Ecosystem Gender Divide: A Cross-Cultural Perspective (Professor Maura McAdam: Dublin City University)